nhsd-exeter/dos-road-distance/README.md

 ##### Rules
 * Starts with task/
 * Then the ticket reference with upper case PD
-* Then underscore and three plus words, first letter of first word upper case
+* Then underscore and three plus words underscore delimited, first letter of first word upper case
 * No punctuation at the end

 ##### Examples